-History is a fascinating subject as well as very useful as a qualification for the workplace.
+History is a fascinating subject as well as well as being a valued qualification in the workplace.
 It enables us to make sense of the present by developing our understanding of the past.
 History helps us to understand our place as citizens in the modern world.